harshkumarkhatri/Draw-It-App-Flutter/README.md

 ## Things done till afternoon october 3
 Changed the layout of the widget where the images were to be displayed, added a swipe feature to display delete and send buttons, a more widget also does the same things.
 Images from the cloud can now be shared.

+## Things done till night october 4
+Delete button now works fine.
+The image is removed from the storage and the link is removed from firestore.
+The image after being deleted results in popping of the screen.
+The problem which is there is that the list in the gridview is not updated dynamically and the image is still there in the list of images which are there.
 ## Getting Started

 This project is a starting point for a Flutter application.